 This provides many options for legal documents that can be created without expensive legal council or courts to oversee them.
 Smart contracts can be used to exchange money or property when certain events transpire.

 Individuals interested in creating a smart contract must first find a network upon which they can build their contract.
 Once a suitable option is found they must then set the parameters of the contract.
 A contract can trigger on different variables related to things like a change in the value of an asset.

 The parties involved can then submit their funds to the crypto smart contract, and they will be held in escrow.
-Depending on how the event plays out, the smart contract can then transfer the escrowed funds to the correct party.
+Depending on how the event turns out, the smart contract can transfer then the escrowed funds to the correct party.

 There are many different purposes which smart contracts can accomplish.
 However, some of the most obvious cases are for legal documents, the registration and transfer of property, insurance policies and events based wagering.

 Many of these projects are actually already in production, and in some cases, you can take advantage of blockchain smart contracts which fulfill these purposes right now.

 Augur, for example, allows people to use a decentralized, smart contract-based system to participate in prediction markets.
 You can create a market for literally any event and know that your wagers will be fairly paid if you’re correct thanks to smart contracts.